Peiiii/dimstack-app-write/README.md

 ---

-**Gitary** - Notion-like experience for your Git repositories.
+**Gitary** - Notion-like editing + Excalidraw drawing for your Git repositories.
 Your notes, your data, your control.